On this page

 Energy Efficiency: Long-Term Operating Costs

-While upfront costs matter, don’t overlook the long-term expense of operating your pool lights.
-LED systems might cost more initially but save significantly on energy bills over time.
-For example, a single 40-watt LED pool light uses about 70% less electricity than a comparable 300-watt incandescent light, potentially saving hundreds of dollars annually.
+While upfront costs matter, long-term operating expenses warrant consideration.
+LED systems may cost more initially but deliver substantial electricity bill savings.
+A single 40-watt LED pool light uses approximately 70% less electricity than a comparable 300-watt incandescent light, potentially saving hundreds of dollars annually.

 Installation Complexity: DIY vs. Professional Setup